Find out where to get the best foreign exchange currency rates for your holiday in Cyprus.

 You can now even get currency changed from Sterling to Euros at your local supermarket like Tesco.

-The first thing you should do before booking any currency is to compare rates at several different locations.
+The first thing you should do before booking any currency is to compare rates at several different locations, including the latest online currency brokers - my personal favourite for the best rates.
 Remember that the tempting FREE commission is usually a marketing ploy to accept a poor exchange rate.
 Nothing is free in life and all these companies just build in their profit margin ie their COMMISSION into the rate they offer, so they may look like they are offering a good deal when in fact the rates are very poor.

 Then compare prices across at least 3 different companies before choosing which is best.
 You may also have to take into account whether they will buy back any unused currency at the same rate and whether they offer traveller cheques as these are often safer than taking cash.